emretask1n/automotive-parts-sales/README.md

 The project follows a modular structure, with separate packages for different concerns.
 The main packages in the project are as follows:

-The project follows a modular structure, with separate packages for different concerns.
-The main packages in the project are as follows:

 - `com.emretaskin.itg.config` - Contains configuration classes for Spring Boot and other components.
 - `com.emretaskin.itg.constants` - Defines constants used throughout the application.
 - `com.emretaskin.itg.controller` - Contains the controllers for handling HTTP requests and defining the API endpoints.